BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models: The BEIR Benchmark

 \subsection{Dataset and Diversity Analysis}

-As shown in \autoref{tab:dataset_stats}, the datasets present in \beir are from various domains including Wikipedia, scientific publications, Twitter, News, online user communities, and more.
-To measure the domain similarity between the datasets, we compute a pairwise weighted Jaccard similarity \cite{ioffe2010improved} on unigram word overlap between the document collections.
-For understanding how the similarity score was calculated, refer to \autoref{sec:weighted_jaccard_similarity}.
-The pairwise results can be found in \autoref{fig:heatmap} in the appendix.
-We use these pairwise similarity scores and cluster the datasets using the force-directed placement algorithm.
-The result is shown in \autoref{fig:diversity-graph}.
-Nodes close in this graph have a high word overlap, while nodes far away in the graph have a low overlap.
-From \autoref{fig:heatmap}, we observe a rather low weighted Jaccard word overlap between the different domains, indicating that \beir is a challenging benchmark and to perform well on it, retrieval approaches must generalize well to diverse text types.
+The datasets present in \beir are selected from diverse domains ranging from Wikipedia, scientific publications, Twitter, news, to online user communities, and many more.
+To measure the diversity in domains, we compute the domain overlap between the pairwise datasets using a pairwise weighted Jaccard similarity \cite{ioffe2010improved} score on unigram word overlap between all dataset pairs.
+For more details on the theoretical formulation of the similarity score, please refer to Appendix \ref{sec:weighted_jaccard_similarity}.
+Figure \ref{fig:diversity-graph} shows a heatmap denoting the pairwise weighted jaccard scores and the clustered force-directed placement diagram.
+Nodes (or datasets) close in this graph have a high word overlap, while nodes far away in the graph have a low overlap.
+From Figure \ref{fig:diversity-graph}, we observe a rather low weighted Jaccard word overlap across different domains, indicating that \beir is a challenging benchmark where approaches must generalize well to diverse out-of-distribution domains.